 - Trauma: Accidents happen, but when your head takes the hit, you may end up with damage to your hearing.
 It’s crucial to see a doctor after a head injury to check for any serious consequences, whether that’s a concussion or hearing loss.

 - Medication: That’s right, even medicine can cause hearing loss.
 These drugs are called ototoxic, meaning toxic to the ear, and cause permanent hearing loss.
 Ototoxic medication includes chemotherapy medicine, aspirin, non-steroidal anti-inflammatory drugs (NSAIDs) and aminoglycoside antibiotics.
 The good news is hearing loss often doesn’t occur without taking significant amounts of these medications.

 Knowing the causes of hearing loss answers the question of, “Why do you lose your hearing?” but also leads to a great follow-up question: “How can you protect your hearing?”

 You can’t turn back the clock, but you can work to prevent future hearing loss.
 Here’s how:

-- Use hearing protection.
-Ear plugs, noise-blocking earmuffs or noise-cancelling headphones are all options for protecting yourself from noise-induced hearing loss.
+- Use hearing protection: Ear plugs, noise-blocking earmuffs or noise-canceling headphones are all options for protecting yourself from noise-induced hearing loss.
 If you work in a noisy career field, protective ear gear is essential.